VR51/host-flash/README.md

 	You may want to block access to more hosts than are included in the bad hosts lists downloaded by Host Flash™.

-	To block extra websites (hosts), add their root addresses (e.g. name.tld) to the blocklist.txt file stored in the same directory as host-flash.sh.
+	To block extra websites (hosts), add their root addresses (e.g. name.tld) to .hfblrc in $HOME.

 	Notes